khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 o	Enter the same token in the Confirm Token field. o	Click Validate to confirm that Red Hat CloudForms can connect to the OpenShift Container Platform provider.

-35. Explore CloudForms by navigating the left menu to get an idea on the insights and intelligence provided by the solution.
+26. Explore CloudForms by navigating the left menu to get an idea on the insights and intelligence provided by the solution.
+CloudForms provides additional modules (compliance, management, reporting…) that won’t be covered by the scope of the lab.

 END THE LAB
-To end the lab, simply delete the resource group openshiftRG from the Azure portal or from the Azure CLI.
+To end the lab, simply delete the resource group ossdemo from the Azure portal or from the Azure CLI.
 And delete the created webhook from your git repository.

 $ az group delete ossdemo